Meet the Team

 Charles started life at NIAB on the trials team, and more recently he has become a member of the NIAB Ventures team, as well as led NIAB’s digital modelling activities.
 As a part of the model development activity, Charles has transitioned a number of NIAB’s crop management models into automated digital formats.

-Ellie has a BSc (Hons) in Food Manufacture with Marketing (1st Class) from Harper Adams University.
-She is currently on the MDS Graduate Scheme working towards her Level 5 Leadership and Management qualification, Operations and Departmental Manager, accredited by the Chartered Management Institute.
+Tadd has a BSc (Hons) in Applied Farm Management and a Master's degree in Sustainable Food and Agricultural Policy from the Royal Agricultural University.
+He is currently on the MDS Graduate Scheme working towards his Level 5 Leadership and Management qualification, Operations and Departmental Manager, accredited by the Chartered Management Institute.

 Within Michael’s role as NIAB Director of Commercialisation, he helps to lead the development of Barn4, and he manages much of NIAB’s SME engagement.
 A key part of his role is to develop revenue streams based on the research and intellectual property emerging from within NIAB.